-This colourful, creamy salad will please both modern and traditional palates.
-It's packed with regular and sweet potatoes, then spiked with smoked paprika and bits for bacon lovers.
+pleases both modern and traditional palates.
+What’s not to love about spud salad packed with regular and sweet potatoes, and spiked with smoked paprika and tidbits for bacon lovers?

 1 tsp (5 mL) kosher salt